asiloisad/pulsar-select-list/README.md

 #### Required

-- `items: [Object]`: an array containing the objects you want to show in the select list.
 - `elementForItem: (item: Object, options: Object) -> HTMLElement`: a function that is called whenever an item needs to be displayed.
   - `options: Object`:
     - `selected: Boolean`: indicating whether item is selected or not.